Treat your taste buds and curb your craving for adventure on a Margaret River tour.

 The easiest way to get to Margaret River is via Perth.
 It’s three hours from Perth by car and the route is fairly straightforward.
 You can take the Kwinana Freeway out of Perth which eventually leads onto the Forrest Highway.
 From here, follow the directions to Bunbury, Busselton and then Margaret River.
 You can also take the South Western Freeway inland – it’s slower but the drive is a bit more scenic.

-If you’re coming from further afield you can fly into Busselton Airport (50km north of Margaret River).
+If you’re coming from further afield you can fly into Busselton Airport which is 31 Miles (50km) north of Margaret River.
 Flights are limited though, with only a few scheduled flights per week from Perth.

 The easiest way to get around Margaret River is by car or with a private tour group.
 Apart from the coaches in and out of the Margaret River Region, there is no public transport.
 The main township is compact and easy to walk around, but it's difficult to travel around to the wineries, beaches and other attractions if you don’t have a car.